hlorus/CAD_Sketcher/docs/content/code_docs.md

 > **NOTE:** In order to draw anything a draw handler has to be registered on the viewport type.
 This usually happens from an operator that the user invokes.
-As this is rather bad UX the addon registers the handler when the addon is registered.
-More precisely, as the the context at register time is limited, a [Application Timer](https://docs.blender.org/api/current/bpy.app.timers.html) is used to register the draw handler shortly after the addon has been registered.
+As this is rather bad UX the extension registers the handler when the extension is registered.
+More precisely, as the the context at register time is limited, a [Application Timer](https://docs.blender.org/api/current/bpy.app.timers.html) is used to register the draw handler shortly after the extension has been registered.

 ### Selection
 Entity selection is done by simply drawing entities a second time in an [Offscreen Texture](https://docs.blender.org/api/current/gpu.html#generate-a-texture-using-offscreen-rendering).
 The color however is used